ssenmosip/mosip-temp-documentation/FRS-PMS.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### GET /partners/{partnerID}
-This request should be able to retrieve Auth/E-KYC Partners.
+This API would be used to retrieve Auth/E-KYC Partner details.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/partners/{partnerID}</div>